Skip to contents

 total

 A boolean value that determines whether the total over all selected species is plotted as an additional trace called "Total".
 Default is FALSE.
+Not used by the ArrayTimeByResourceBySize method, which warns if it is set.

 background

 A boolean value that determines whether background species are included.
 Ignored if the model does not contain background species.
 Default is TRUE.
+Not used by the ArrayTimeByResourceBySize method, which warns if it is set.

 frame_duration